 Gimp Tutorial: Perfect black and white with Mono Mixer

-How to use Gimp to get a perfect black and white, using the Mono Mixer tool.
+How to use Gimp for black and white conversion, using the Mono Mixer tool.

 Black and white photography has a charm that traditional photography don't always has.

-The magic of black and white is to reduce realism.
-This brings the observer to focus on the forms, increasing the concentration necessary to translate the image.
+The magic of black and white is to reduce realism, forcing the observer to focus on the shapes, increasing the concentration necessary to translate the image in our brain, making it more suggestive.

 First of all, it is necessary to say that not all photographs are suitable for conversion to black and white.
 Many subjects, once the colors have been eliminated, blend in with the background and become chaotic.
-A phot,o to be interesting in black and white, must have a clear distinction between the subject and the background, an interesting texture and a strong presence of curved or diagonal lines, to give charm to the image.
+A photo, to be interesting in black and white, must have a clear distinction between the subject and the background, an interesting texture and a strong presence of curved or diagonal lines, to give charm to the image.
+With the help of this Gimp tutorial it will be possible to make your subject stand out from the background even more, applying the correct colour filter before black and white conversion.

-It's really easy to convert a photo in black and white using Gimp, you just have to open Colors 🠞 Desaturate 🠞 Desaturate... and click ok.
-However the subject is much more complex, and in this tutorial we will deepen the topic, introducing and explaining the Mono Mixer tool, to get a perfect black and white.
-This tool is so much important because allows you to choose in which color channel apply the black and white, simulating the filters used by traditional photographers.
-It's not an easy subject to explain with words, but we will try, in the second part of the tutorial we will see some photo examples, that will clarify the notions.
+It's really easy to convert a photo in black and white using Gimp, you just have to open Colors → Desaturate → Desaturate... and click ok.
+However, if you want a perfect result, the subject is much more complex, and in this tutorial we will deepen the topic, introducing and explaining the Mono Mixer tool, to get a perfect black and white.
+This tool is so much important because allows you to choose in which color channel you will apply the black and white conversion.
+It's not an easy subject to explain with few words, but we will try.
+If something is not clear, in the second part of this Gimp tutorial for black and white conversion we will see some photo examples, that will clarify.

 I would like to point out that the sum of the three color bars is 1,000 (0,333 red + 0,333 green + 0,333 blue).
-We can modify any of the three cursors, if the sum total remains of 1,000 then the image will maintain the same brightness, if the sum is lower the image will be darker, if the sum will be higher the image will be more bright than the starting one.
-But what changes if you are going to use one channel rather than another?
+We can modify any of the three cursors, if the sum total remains of 1,000 then the image will maintain the same brightness, if the sum is lower the image will be darker, if the sum will be higher the image will be brighter than the starting one.
+But what changes if you are going to use one channel rather than another in black and white conversion?

 Red Channel Multiplier (1,000 Red + 0,000 Green + 0,000 Blue):